1921 (10th June)

 While in Venice Philip spent time with the American actress Cobina Wright.

-Philip left school and became a cadet at the Royal Naval College in Dartmouth, Devon.
+Having left school, Philip became a cadet at the Royal Naval College in Dartmouth, Devon.

 1939 (22nd July)